-KSI Montenegro is proud to be an IB World School offering the International Baccalaureate
+KSI Montenegro is proud to be an IB World School, offering the Primary Years, Middle Years and Diploma Programmes.

 At KSI Montenegro we strive to provide all our learners with a balanced, relevant, engaging and differentiated education to ensure the success of all our students.
 We support the development of independent lifelong learners.
 Our teachers seek to instil in learners attitudes of confidence and achievement, which when combined with a rigorous academic curriculum, opportunities for sports and artistic self-expression prepares learners to graduate to the most respected universities in the world.